PSBT story: 630 films, 230 awards, 400 filmmakers

 A few years ago, Mehrotra tried to revive In Conversation on a private television channel.
 He did four or five episodes but it did not work.
 An image consultant was called in and he was told that he needed a makeover.
 Mehrotra chose to bail out.
 He wasn’t going to play the game by rules he didn’t believe in.

 He has been equally unbending in the way he has steered PSBT.
 He has kept the trust afloat for over a decade and a half in the face of many challenges, fighting tooth and nail not to let external pressures throw him off his path.

-“PSBT,” says Mehrotra, “is committed solely to the cause ...
+“PSBT,” says Mehrotra, “is committed solely to the cause of independent ...